1like2learn/citrics-fe-d/README.md

 ## Libaries and other info

-- Ant Design: Many of the components were built using AntDesign.
+- Ant Design: A few of the components were built using AntDesign.
 Learn more about AntDesign [here](https://ant.design/components/overview/)
-- Styling: Styling was done using a combination of LESS and Javascript.
-We found it useful to override the AntDesign default styles with LESS by targeting the AntDesign classes
+- Styling: Styling was done primarily using styled components.
+Learn more about it [here](https://styled-components.com/)
-- Media Breakpoints: Media Breakpoints were done using react-break.
-Learn more about react-break [here](https://www.npmjs.com/package/react-break)
+- Custom Maps: Created Utilizing mapbox.
+Learn more about it [here](https://www.mapbox.com/navigation/)
+- Summaries and Photos for the cities: Media was obtained through MediaWiki's API.
+Learn about it [here](https://en.wikipedia.org/api/rest_v1/#/)
--Redux - Redux was used for global state management
+- Redux - Redux was used for global state management

 ## File Organization

-- Canvases - Canvases are custom built layouts - they are NOT Ant Design.
-Use them to create new pages by passing in components, as needed.
-- Inline Styles - Each component folder has its own styles.js.
-These are inline styles being passed directly into the component.
-You can also edit styles from styles.less
+- Components were separated into two folders:
+   - Common: Componets that appear on multiple pages.
+   - Pages: Folders for components that only appear on one page.
+- Styling will be found in the page folders or in the JavaScript files.
 - State Management - Find all of your Redux actions/reducers in the state folder

 ## Design Files and User Flow

--View our Figma designs and user flow outline on [Whimsical](https://whimsical.com/BrfVjttdRNhp7sbVNgKKNu)
+-View our Figma designs and user flow outline on [Figma](https://www.figma.com/file/fq2yp1hsHSOZ8gLoHUWglI/Initial-Design?node-id=2%3A298)

 # Contributing